speedcom/speedcom.github.io/_posts/2017-03-24-justindb-support-for-pluggable-persistent-and-in-memory-storage-engines.markdown

 - GET
 - PUT

 One for fetching data, another one for putting them into.
-Since they may cross the boundaries of our system in order make IO operations both adress asynchronicity.
+Since they may cross the boundaries of our system (in order to make IO operations) both adress asynchronicity.

 ### Benefits ✴️
 The main reason for designing a pluggable persistence component is to choose the storage engine best suited for an application’s access patterns.